apache/datasketches-website/docs/Sampling/VarOptSampling.md

 ### Space Usage

 The reservoir is initialized with a parameter <tt>k</tt> indicating the maximum number of items that can be stored in the reservoir.
-In contrast to many other sketches in this library, the size does not need to be a power of 2.
+In contrast to some other sketches in this library, the size does not need to be a power of 2.

 When serialized, these sketches use 16 bytes of header data in addition to the serialized size of the